 Until 1872, when the public cemetery opened at Cornelian Bay, burials were also of local paupers, labourers, convicts and tradesmen, plus administrators, teachers and workers from the Orphan School.
 However, there were also many local, Hobart, Sandy Bay and Eastern shore identities, including politicians, (even a premier), lawyers, clergymen and business men with their families.
 It was the resting place of George Bailey (1858-1926), a cricketer in the first Australian XI, John Davies (1813-1872), owner of The Mercury newspaper, Lady Pedder, wife of Sir John Pedder, along with many free settlers and pioneers.
 New Town was considered a place for gentlemen to reside, away from Hobart, where they could build large houses and fine gardens for their family.

 |Aerial view of burial ground||The Forster monument, all that remains today||Archdeacon Whitington's headstone|

-The Friends of the Orphan Schools has published an index of the deaths and burials of those connected with the site.
+The Friends of the Orphan Schools published an index of the deaths and burials in the Parish of St John's New Town in 2001.
+This was converted to an online data base in 2017 and may be searched here.